MatthewCushing/Monument-Website-Re-design/README.md

 # Monument Website Redesign

-This work was done for my Web Design II class at Colorado Technical University
+This work was done for my 5 1/2 week Web Design II class at Colorado Technical University

 Requirements:
  - Can only use HTML and CSS